decision-labs/spacialdb-devcenter/pages/Routing-Introduction.md

 ## Out of the box routing

-When you provision a new SpacialDB instance you get PgRouting installed and ready to go.
+When you provision a new SpacialDB instance you get [[PgRouting|http://www.pgrouting.org/]] installed and ready to go.
 In this tutorial we will be using data from OpenStreetMap but you can use any data you like.

 By the end of this you will have a routing demo done.
 Check out: [[http://spacialdb-routing.heroku.com]].
 If you plan to deploy then before we start you need to know how to use it with [[Heroku]].

 ## Importing road network data for routing

 Assuming you have created a database already you will need a utility called `osm2pgrouting`.
 This command-line tool can take data in OpenStreetMap XML format and load into a SpacialDB instance.
 Get it here: [[https://github.com/kashif/osm2pgrouting]] As of writing this the tool must be obtained from Kashif's github fork.
 After installing it we want to download some OSM format data.
-You can do this in two ways: (1) visually using the [[http://openstreetmap.org]] website by selecting the region where you want to download the data from or (2) the OSM XAPI to use `curl` or `wget`.
+You can do this in two ways:
+1. visually using the [[http://openstreetmap.org]] website by selecting the region where you want to download the data from or
+2. the OSM XAPI to use `curl` or `wget`.

 ### Using the openstreetmap.org website:

-You simply pan to the region of interest and click the export tab.
-Here select the export format to be osm and submit.
-This will start the download of the osm data.
-Most probably saved as `map.osm`
+You simply pan to the region of interest and click the **Export** tab.
+Here select the export format to be **OpenStreetMap XML Data** and **Export**.
+This will start the download of the OpenStreetMap data, most probably saved as `map.osm`.

 ### Using the openstreetmap.org API:

-The openstreetmap data API call is as follows:
+The OpenStreetMap data API call is as follows:

     http://api.openstreetmap.org/api/0.6/map?bbox={x-lon-min},{y-lat-min},{x-lon-max},{y-lat-max}